Here are some fun ways to teach your children positional language in a way they will remember.

 5. In On Under Song

 Join the English Vitamin Bubbles to encourage learning with music.
-Through animation, kids learn a catchy tune and practise positional words, “in,” “on,” and “under.”
+Through animation, children learn a catchy tune and practise the positional words “in,” “on,” and “under.”

 The words appear in print on the screen, adding another dimension to the experience.